 Supplemental materials required:

 - One evaluation for applicants of grades K – 5

 - Two evaluations for applicants of grades 6 – 12

 - Report Card (grades 1 – 12) – most recent

 - Standardized Testing (grades 1 – 12) – most recent

-Admissions decisions are usually made within two weeks after all materials are received.
+During open-enrollment, admissions decisions will be made in March.
+Rolling admissions decisions are usually made within two weeks after all materials are received.